Namibia Wildlife Sanctuary

 How much spending money should I bring?

-We recommend allowing $100 per week in USD to cover personal expenses such as drinks, souvenirs, snacks, tips and internet usage.
-There are ATM machines at the airport and we suggest you withdraw cash there for your time at the sanctuary.
+We recommend allowing $100 per week to cover personal expenses such as drinks, souvenirs, snacks, tips and internet usage.
+There are ATM machines at the airport but we suggest bringing a supply of South African Rand from home as the queues at the ATMs can be long!
 The currency of Namibia is the Namibian Dollar (N$), but the South African Rand (ZAR) is also accepted on a 1 to 1 basis.

 What vaccinations do I need?